orsie-app/orsie_app/README.md

  -- Consider the test.js and test.html as the references and do not edit them on the github.

+ -- Do not edit the services as it will have no effect on the app.
+They need to be modified on the server.

  -- Start coding in the index.js, style.css, and main.js files as needed.